stranck/JavaTimecode/README.md

 **NOTE:** The library is still a wip.

+## What's working:
+- LTC generator (Except it has a weird buffer problem, but it's almost fixed)
+- Timecode data managment

 ## TODO list:
 - ALL of the MTC part
 - fix audio buffer managment for LTC generator